Department of Computing

 Offering exceptional facilities at our own campus in Sydney’s ‘Silicon Valley’, our advanced resources allow our students to excel on a cross-disciplinary basis.
 With virtual reality and cyber security labs readily accessible, we consider our environment to be a unique initiative that brings academics of all backgrounds together.

-The department has grow its programs to extend across business information systems, cyber security, data science, programming and software development, web design and development, as well as game design and development.
+The department has grown its programs to extend across business information systems, cyber security, data science, programming and software development, web design and development, as well as game design and development.
 For those with wider interests, we also offer innovation and entrepreneurship subjects, further demonstrating our versatility as a distinct point-of-difference study program.

 Most notably, we continue to see research initiatives throughout our department support the wider IT community in establishing industry advancements.
 Such achievements have seen our Centre of Advanced Computing, Algorithms and Cryptography fulfil significantly important results in cryptography, particularly between 2001 and 2014.
 This has been one of the bigger highlights for our community, and we look forward to seeing our hub contribute even more towards the discoveries and research that support industry advancements.